-- Edison is ignoring this data and plans to purchase a Holtec dry storage system that cannot be inspected, repaired or maintained.
+Edison is ignoring this data and purchased a Holtec dry storage system that cannot be inspected, repaired or maintained.

 It is up to the public to stop this.
+The NRC ignores their own safety regulations, so we cannot count on them to keep us safe.
 Learn more and get involved.
 On this website you will find government and scientific sourced documents that can be used to inform others.
 Whether you live in California or in other states with nuclear power plants, this affects you, your family and your community.

 - The Coastal Commission should only approve a permit for a spent nuclear fuel storage system that can be inspected, maintained, monitored and transported.

 - If they have the authority to require these conditions in 20 years, they can require them now.